Pa3u3u/wild-breeze/doc/MODULES.md

 output when redrawing i3bar), the process itself is run asynchronously.
 The connection is **always** made using SSL socket.

-Login information are read from muttrc file, where it loks for `imap_user` and `imap_pass` options.
-If you do not use mutt or do not want wild-breeze to read the file, just create a different file, e.g. `~/.imap_cred`:
+Login credentials are read from a muttrc file, parameters `imap_user` and `imap_pass`.
+If you do not use mutt or do not want wild-breeze to read your `.muttrc`, just create a different file, e.g. `~/.imap_cred`:

 ```bash
 touch ~/.imap_cred